neerajajaja/moodle-to-azure-aks/README.md

 The templates in ```moodle-arm-templates``` deploys the below infrastructure:
 <img src="images/moodle_architecture.PNG" width="848" height="431">
 - **Controller VM:**
-  -Builds the custom moodle image according to the PHP version and publishes it to Azure Container Registery.
+  - Builds the custom moodle image according to the PHP version and publishes it to Azure Container Registery.
   - Further, it deploys the Moodle custom image using the Bitnami Helm chart.
 - **Azure MySQL Database:**
   - MySQL database on on-premises is exported to Azure database for MySQL at the Controller VM.